A simple spin movie can be created using the “video recorder”

 the ChimeraX morphing highlight, movie tutorials:

-for presentation images and movies
+and straight arrows to the display for presentation images and movies

 – set mono or stereo viewing and related parameters